The Legal & General Group is responsible for investing £452 billion worldwide on behalf of investors, policyholders and shareholders.

 ISA stands for Individual Savings Account.
 An ISA is simply a ‘tax-wrapper’ around a product, for example, a unit trust, that makes it tax-efficient.
 You can invest in a cash ISA and/or a stocks and shares ISA.
 The tax advantages of ISAs may not be maintained and the value of current tax benefits depends on individual circumstances.

-You can transfer stocks and shares and cash ISAs between providers without losing their ISA status.
-You can transfer a cash ISA to a stocks and shares ISA but not the other way around.
+You can transfer from a stocks and shares ISA and a cash ISA between providers without losing their ISA status.

 Provides you with key information about the fund to help you make an informed decision about whether to invest.
 You can find the most recent version of the document here.